 Where should big and small companies, organizations and businesses turn to in order to protect themselves from the growing multitude of virtual attacks?
 Believe it or not, the same virtual underground spot, the Dark Web, can serve as an excellent source for threat intelligence.

 The Dark Web has built quite a community of cyber criminals who turn to it as a central hub, creating a vast network of economy and accumulated intelligence.

-Believe it or not, the Dark Web isn’t just about pornography or drug dealing; those are the dominating commodities largely sold and bought, but there are also some “products” and “services” offered.
+Believe it or not, the Dark Web isn’t just about pornographic contents or drug dealing; those are the dominating commodities largely sold and bought, but there are also some “products” and “services” offered.

 Individuals who have the resources can buy hackers who advertise their services along with attached resumes of prior exploits and high profile targets.

 There are also online exploits for sale, whether you need one for a general use, or require a more precise exploit (malware specifically made for certain industries, businesses or tech targets).

 You may purchase backdoor exploits, hacked accounts, stolen intellectual designs, properties and counterfeit products.

 There are “services” that can manage small to large-scale phishing or scam campaigns on popular media platforms such as Twitter or Facebook.

 Competitor businesses can acquire Doxxing services or hire a virtual investigator and see if their websites or online properties are being spied upon by same-product businesses.

 Information is being sold here as well – news as to who or what company will be hit by a DDoS attack is largely circulated within the Dark Web’s forums.